 So you can either spend the night in Chiang Khong and take the cheap bus to Chiang Rai the morning after for around 65 Baht (£1.50 / $2 ) or to Chiang Mai for around double the price.

-The normal bus from Chiang Rai to Chiang Mai should cost around 130 Baht (£3/ $4) for standard class if you want to spend a day in Chiang Rai first and see the white temple before heading on to Chiang Mai.
+The normal bus (Pretty much like a normal bus we get in the UK, not like a coach!) from Chiang Rai to Chiang Mai should cost around 130 Baht (£3/ $4) for standard class if you want to spend a day in Chiang Rai first and see the White Temple before heading on to Chiang Mai.

 Cost, time and advice of the Luang Prabang to Chiang Mai/ Chiang Mai to Luang Prabang slow boat:

 Each day on the boat will be between 7-9 hours.